-Michele Morin is the wife of a patient husband, Mum to four young men and a daughter-in-love (soon to be two!), and Gram to one adorable grandboy (with another on the way!).
+Michele Morin is the wife of a patient husband, Mum to four young men and a daughter-in-love (soon to be two!).
+She is Gram to one adorable grandboy (with another on the way!).
 Her days are spent homeschooling, reading piles of books, and, in the summer, tending a beautiful (but messy) garden and canning the vegetables.

-She loves to teach the Bible and is privileged to gather around a table with the women of her church.
-She blogs at Living Our Days where she writes about the books she is reading, the grace she is receiving, and the lessons from God’s Word that she is trusting.
+Also, she loves to teach the Bible and is privileged to gather around a table with the women of her church.
+Additionally, she blogs at Living Our Days where she writes about the books she is reading, the grace she is receiving, and the lessons from God’s Word that she is trusting.